Side-lying Twist, and Rolling Recap (Patrons)

 We’ve including in this lesson some brief talks I gave before and after class.
 For privacy the student questions I was answering in the after class talk are edited out.

-This lesson is found in Patrons Monthly, our growing collection of new lessons for Feldenkrais Project Patron-level donors, one or more added every month.
+This lesson is found in Patron Treasures, our collection of lessons exclusively for Patron-level donors.
 It also appears in our Rock & Roll! (and Rotate) Deep Dive.

 Audio was captured during a live Zoom lesson on May 19, 2020, then edited for flow and clarity.